codetojoy/WarO_Go/README.md

     - e.g. to use a 3rd-party package such as: https://github.com/stretchr/testify
     - Since this is functional, I have to move on, as I'm more interested in the language than the insufferable module/package system.
+* API/remote strategy is work-in-progress
+    - remove hard-coded bits and put into JSON config
 * unit tests for other strategies
 * check code coverage, esp. near console strategy
 * revisit passing pointers, esp. for Player